mozilla/fxa/README.md

 #### Test all or some packages

-- Run `yarn start infrastructure` before running tests to start services.
+- You might need to run `yarn start infrastructure` before running tests to start services.

 From the root directory you may test all or some FxA packages: